 Numbers: Powers and roots

-Fractions raised to an integral power
+Fractions raised to an integer power

 We have seen what powers with an integer as a base look like.
 Now we will take a fraction as our base.